Rego Payment Architectures, In - GuruFocus.com

-ENACOMM’s OpenAPI stack gives REGO access to leading banking cores throughout the U.S. to provide financial institutions its certified COPPA and GDPR compliant white-label family wallet.
+The Innovation, Data, and Commerce Subcommittee Chair recognizes the importance of family digital wallet apps, like REGO, being COPPA certified

-BLUE BELL, Pa., April 25, 2023 (GLOBE NEWSWIRE) -- Rego Payment Architectures, Inc. (“REGO”) ( RPMT), a leading white-label family digital wallet platform provider for financial institutions, announces today that it has entered into a 3-year exclusive agreement with ENACOMM, a leader in fintech data enablement, as its data integration platform.
+BLUE BELL, Pa., May 02, 2023 (GLOBE NEWSWIRE) -- Rego Payment Architectures, Inc. (“REGO”) ( RPMT), a leading white-label family digital wallet platform provider for financial institutions, was invited by the House Commerce Innovation, Data, and Commerce Subcommittee of the U.S. House of Representatives, to provide testimony on April 27, 2023, on the importance of stronger regulations to protect children’s financial data and privacy.

-“Since its founding, it has been our top priority to ensure REGO’s family wallet platform would integrate with as many core systems of our financial institutional customers as possible,” said Peter S. Pelullo, CEO and co-founder of REGO.
-“We selected ENACOMM’s OpenAPI solution because of its flexibility, security and usability, giving us access to every leading banking core in the United States.”
+REGO’s Senior Advisor for Cybersecurity and Privacy, Donald Codling, provided the testimony for this hearing, titled, “Addressing America's Data Privacy Shortfalls: How a National Standard Fills Gaps to Protect Americans' Personal Information.”
+Mr. Codling, who worked in the FBI for over 23 years focusing on international cybercrime and national security, advises companies like REGO on how to craft comprehensive cybersecurity and data privacy digital platforms, combining core cyber hygiene, cyber threat intelligence, social media, and data privacy compliance tools.

-REGO is the only digital family wallet platform that is certified COPPA and GDPR compliant that is primarily built as a white-label solution for banks and credit unions of all sizes.
-As a result of this agreement with ENACOMM, REGO can now integrate with all leading banking cores used by financial institutions nationwide.
-Banks and credit unions can now provide REGO’s secure, parent-control banking platform to children under 17 at multiple methods of integration, such as a customized stand-alone app or fully integrated in an existing application.
+“What we are experiencing now in the financial industry is the convergence of several trends, that, though individually benign, will collectively cause unnecessary harm to our nation’s children,” remarked Mr. Codling during his testimony.
+He cited several industry reports that show that increased mobile device usage of children, overall acceptance of cashless payments by consumers and retailers post-pandemic, and the rise in youth engaging in online purchases lead to significant financial privacy risks for individuals under the age of 18.
+“This ‘perfect storm’ of financial and technology trends is exacerbated by the fact that federal laws and regulations have not kept up with the advent of a cashless society.”

 About REGO